10 Tips for Exchange Students and How to be a Good one

 At the end of the day, you don’t want to be only a good exchange student but also a good representative of your country.
 People will remember where you come from and connect every other mention of your country to the experience they had with you.

-My 10 tips for exchange students in this post will certainly help you to improve your experience abroad.
+My 10 tips for exchange students in this post will help you improve your experience abroad.
 If you feel lonely, frustrated or desperate always remember why you decided to take part in the exchange.
 Your time abroad is limited, make the best of it!

 Thank you so much.